pattonsgirl/CS3900-AppSoftwareDev/WebDesign/Assignment2.md

 ## Description

+Complete the assignment instructions in your cloned Web Design Assignment Repository.

 1. **Set Up Routing**
    - Configure the Angular Router to navigate between different pages.
    - Create routes for the new pages (About, Contact).